Name of the Test:

 Shipping requirements: Store the sample frozen.
 Ship the samples frozen in Dry ice.

-Turnaround time: 1 week (Set up every Tuesday and reported the following day ).Repeat samples are assayed the same week.
+Turnaround time: 1 week (Set up every Wednesday and Friday and reported the following day ).Repeat samples are assayed the same week.

 Reference Range (Adults): Less than 10 pg /ml